Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Although a written agreement is not a legal requirement, it's best practice, to avoid confusion during the tenancy and to make sure it's fair for everyone.

-In England and Wales, Assured Shorthold Tenancies (AST) are the most common type of agreement.
+In England, Assured Shorthold Tenancies (AST) are the most common type of agreement (although this may change under the Renters (Reform) Bill.

 In Scotland, Private Residential Tenancies (PRT) are the norm.